Rays vs. Pirates MLB Betting Odds, Trends & Prediction

-The Tampa Bay Rays remain in Pittsburgh to face the Pirates at 4:05 PM ET on Saturday afternoon in Game 2 of a three-game set.
+The Tampa Bay Rays remain in Pittsburgh to face the Pirates at 1:35 PM ET on Sunday afternoon in the final game of a three-game set.
 Keep reading for our Rays vs. Pirates betting prediction.

 Can the Pirates win the game outright as money-line home favorites?